 The best way to know market rent is to understand the area already.
 It will take some time, but once you have done this for a while and have a few rentals in the same area, you will know what the rents are.
 Hopefully, you have followed my advice about getting the maximum rent and instantly understand what a house can get in the area you work.

-If you come across a lead in an area where you have several rentals, you will already know the market and can make a purchasing decision faster.
+If you come across a lead in an area with several rentals, you will already know the current rent and can make a purchasing decision faster.
 Soon you will get to the point where you don’t need to check the other sources.
-This is especially true when you already have similar houses with the exact bedroom/bathroom count and square footage.
-You can always use the methods above when deviating from your area, but investing in the area you know is the best way to know what you are getting into.
+This is especially true when you have similar houses with the exact bedroom/bathroom count and square footage.
+You can always use the methods above when deviating from your area, but investing in a local area you know is one of the best ways to safley buy rental housing.

 How I Determine Rent